wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 6. Activate the plugin.

-7. Once activated, go to the new EzineArticles menu in the sidebar and click 'Options' to enter your EzineArticles API Key, Username and Password.
+7. Once activated, go to the new EzineArticles menu in the sidebar and click 'Account' to enter your EzineArticles Username and Password.

 8. Push the 'Save Settings' button to save your information.